Goldman Sachs ventures west for annual meeting in Salt Lake City

-NEW YORK, March 13 (Reuters) - Goldman Sachs Group Inc said it will hold its annual meeting in Salt Lake City this year, the first time the Wall Street bank is inviting shareholders to cast their votes at a gathering outside the New York metropolitan area.
+NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N) said it will hold its annual meeting in Salt Lake City this year, the first time the Wall Street bank is inviting shareholders to cast their votes at a gathering outside the New York metropolitan area.

 “We’re delighted to hold our annual shareholder meeting in what has become our second-largest office in the U.S.,” Chief Executive Lloyd Blankfein said in a statement provided to Reuters.